 High speed road connections led to the growth of the entire parish and urban communities started springing up.
 The city of Slidell, on the eastern side of the parish, is one of the first examples of suburban sprawls in the region.
 The western towns started seeing fast development in the 1950’s.
 The late 1950’s period saw more urbanization, though the parish continued to be mainly rural.

-Saint Tammany Parish is also known as the North Shore as in the north shore of Lake Pontchartrain.
+St Tammany Parish is also known as the North Shore as in the north shore of Lake Pontchartrain.
 This area is connected to the Greater New Orleans area by the 24 mile long Lake Pontchartrain Bridge plus the twin-span on the east side going from New Orleans to Slidell.
 The Lake Pontchartrain Bridge is a nice scenic ride on a clear day.
 At the 12 mile point you can see both shorelines of the north and south.
 The whole area of the I-12 or Interstate 12 corridor is booming with an explosion of building of commercial shopping centers that are of the latest design.
 The history of Saint Tammany Parish has made it what it is today, a wonderful place to visit and live.
 Several new hotels have been built in 2018 along with car dealerships.

 Saint Tammany Parish State Parks, Historic Down Town Areas And Things To Do